ForEvolve/ForEvolve-Framework/README.md

 Examples of what I want to add:

 * Azure table repository with memory cache (to save HTTP calls)
+* Azure table repository with distributed cache (to save HTTP calls)
+* Azure table repository with both memory and distributed cache (decorators?)
-* Azure table batch request
+* Azure table batch operations
 * Azure cognitive services helpers
+* Easy Azure Cosmos DB support
 * ...

 If you would like to contribute to the Framework, feel free to contact me.